 Dating back to the 1950s, Preservation Hall has to be the most unassuming jazz club in the world.

 Every night, a line of hopefuls forms outside this venerable institution for the chance to spend an hour listening to the house band, The Preservation All Stars, perform traditional New Orleans jazz.

 The Preservation Hall jazz band performs five sets per night: 5 p.m., 6 p.m., 8 p.m., 9 p.m., and 10 p.m.

 Admission is $20 at the door (cash only), or you can pay $40-$50 in advance to make a reservation through their website.

-The benefits of having a reservation include not having to wait in line and a seat closer to the band.
+Having a reservation means not needing to wait in line and a seat closer to the band.

 Preservation Hall offers a rare opportunity to enjoy an intimate performance in a historical setting.
+For that reason, it's my personal favorite.
 Don't miss it!

 726 St Peter (between Bourbon and Royal Streets), preservationhall.com